Plan the configuration of the hosts in the Virtual SAN cluster for best performance and availability.

 Size the memory and the CPU of the hosts in the Virtual SAN cluster based on the following considerations.

-Hosts that have 512 GB memory or less can boot from a USB, SD, or SATADOM device.
+Hosts that have less than 512 GB memory can boot from a USB, SD, or SATADOM device.
 If the memory of the host is greater than 512 GB, boot the host from a SATADOM or disk device.

 Provide more bandwidth for Virtual SAN traffic to improve performance.